BenAmi1/Artemis-Swimming-Pool/README.md

 void TestAddStudents1()
 void TestAddStudents2()

-Output:
+# Output:
 The assambled lessons schedule, for the instuctors and the students, divides by the week days The system including some other features alse, e.g: displaying lessons of specific student or instructor, adding students etc, availability etc...

-Technology:
+# Technology:
 1. .NET Framework, C#, Console applictaion
-1. 100%, Fully supperation between the logic and the user interface - two different projects.
+2. 100%, Fully supperation between the logic and the user interface - two different projects.
 The UI can be changes in a blink on an eye with another platform.
 No need to change the logic project whatsoever!
-2. Extendability: The amount of students and instructors can be changed, also the amount of swimming lessons or the working days of the pool.
+3. Extendability: The amount of students and instructors can be changed, also the amount of swimming lessons or the working days of the pool.
-3. Readability: emphasizing on a clean - readable, and maintainble code.
+4. Readability: emphasizing on a clean - readable, and maintainble code.

+# Demonstrations

 Schedule output: